Rusty Angelfish

 • Scientific Name: Centropyge ferrugata

-• Social Grouping: Harems - In the wild, they are found in groups of one male to 6 females.
+• Social Grouping: Varies – They may be found singly or in small groups of one male to 6 females.

 • IUCN Red List: LC - Least Concern - Stable population.